varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-trunk.rst

 Build
 -----

+Building from source requires autoconf 2.69 or newer and automake 1.13 or newer.
+Neither are needed when building from a release archive since they are already bootstrapped.

 There is a new ``--enable-workspace-emulator`` configure flag to replace the regular "packed allocation" workspace with a "sparse allocation" alternative.
 Combined with the Address Sanitizer it can help VMOD authors find memory